-For more on my team, click their pictures below.
+For more on my team, click below.

 Larry Weidel spent his formative years traveling the world with his parents, as his father had a 23-year career as a member of the US Air Force.

 Every year a different posting, apart from one pivotal period, Weidel, at the impressionable age of 12, touched down in Tuscany.

 His family was to remain there for an extended period of three years.

 The new family home was in Tirrenia, on the timeless coast of central western Italy by the Ligurian Sea.

 The streets of the ancient Italian medieval cities like Pisa, Florence, Perugia, Sienna and Rome, hardly changed from centuries before, presenting classical and dramatic architecture enchanted the young Weidel and cast a spell that was to be seductive and enduring.